 At times one wonders how the White House and Air Force staff would have many severe situations under control for decades, particularly if one considers the critical mental stability assigned to most of the senior military personnel in the movies.
 Maloney also shows that the films, even if they had a role in preventing an atomic war, often oversimplified, mislead audiences how nuclear deterrent mechanisms worked, sensationalized and basically neglected the global political situations and nations that employed atomic missiles to protect antidemocratic and occupational interests.

-He meticulously displays the “very big picture,” relating various substantial incidents such as the Cuban Missile Crisis or the Kennedy assassination as well as smaller historical events such as newspaper articles, cartoons, novels and social changes in the country to the history of nuclear threats.
+He meticulously displays the “very big picture,” relating various substantial incidents such as the Cuban Missile Crisis or the Kennedy assassination as well as smaller events such as newspaper articles, cartoons, novels and social changes in the country to the history of nuclear threats.
 Furthermore, the zeitgeist and other forms of popular statements on the Cold War in the media, TV, or on the radio, are added here with great skill and are presented in a straightforward manner without sounding too scholarly or informed by heavy academic film theory or sociology.

 Very informative and capturing.